 This unit is designed to assists victims and witnesses throughout the criminal court process by answering questions, keeping victims and their families informed of case development, providing information and referrals to community service providers, assisting with restitution, and offering personal assistance when possible.

-215 S. Hamilton St. #3000, Madison, WI 53703-3297 Phone: 608-266-9003 Fax: 608-261-9766 www.countyofdane.com/da/victim_witness.aspx http://www.wisbar.org/forpublic/ineedalawyer/pages/lris.aspx
+215 S. Hamilton St. #3000, Madison, WI 53703-3297 Phone: 608-266-9003 www.countyofdane.com/da/victim_witness.aspx